 Our Team

 Cycling Minds was envisaged by Toby Price, a keen cyclist and big believer in the power of cycling to improve not just physical but also mental health.
-In the midst of the Covid-19 pandemic when the mental health of the nation is suffering more than ever, Toby felt it was time to do something to support young people across West Northumberland by introducing them to cycling and all its benefits.
+In the midst of the Covid-19 pandemic when the nation’s well-being was suffering more than ever, Toby felt it was time to do something to support people across West Northumberland by introducing them to cycling and all its benefits.

 Our Directors